 Whatcom County's natural environment, with its seasonally abundant supply of water, its beauty, and its other natural resources, has attracted people to our community for generations.
-This setting is important to our sense of well-beingspirit, to our health, to our economic well-being, and to our future.
-Yet sSustaining these assets in the face of increasingly intense human activity has becomes more difficult over theeach years.
-The challenge of protecting this environment while accommodating growth will requires maintaining guidelines for development a blueprint that can help guide development so that it growth does not ultimately overrun the very assets that brought most of us here.
-The purpose of this chapter is to create such a blueprintguidelines.
+This setting is important to our sense of well-being, to our health, to our economic well-being, and to our future.
+Sustaining these assets in the face of increasingly intense human activity becomes more difficult each year.
+The challenge of protecting this environment while accommodating growth requires maintaining guidelines for development so that growth does not ultimately overrun the very assets that brought most of us here.
+The purpose of this chapter is to create such guidelines.